MSOE-CPE2600/vector-lab-turney-degnerk/README.md

 The vector calculator program uses dynamic memory to create and perform math with vectors.
 This MATLAB-style program allows you to perform add, subtract, multiply, divide, scalar multiply, load csv, and save csv vector operations.

 ## Build Program
 To build the program, perform a `make clean` and `make all`.
-To build by hand, perform the command `gcc -o minimat minimat.c vector_array.c vector_math.c parser.c`.
+To build by hand, perform the command `gcc -o minimat minimat.c vector_linked_list.c vector_math.c parser.c`.

 ## Run Program
 To run the program, perform a `./minimat` command.
 Running `./minimat -h` will display the possible program options.